aabadie/ota-server/README.md

     $ python client/otaclient.py --publish-id <publish_id> --notify <device-ip>/url <other-device-ip>/url2

+- combine the previous commands to perform all 3 actions in one call.

 All 3 previous actions can also be done using the `curl` command line tool:

 - publish new files: